 That thing that your parents and the parents of your parents and your culture and your media and even your entertainment drummed into you…that thing about this “long game” where you are going to hit these pre-established “markers” of life and, through which, build an existence of Meaning…this is going away.

 And when you consider the lightning-fast pace in which humans and human science/technology have evolved over the past 70 years, it’s really not that surprising.

 Sure, we had this period of time in which the human lifespan greatly increased.
 So you’d think that we’d actually be more patient.
 But that was deceptive.
-Those years were merely the “scaffolding” for where we find ourselves now—as of this writing, three years before 2020.
+Those years were merely the “scaffolding” for where we find ourselves now—as of this writing, less than two years before 2020.

 The world is not going to “end”…but our world (as we understand it) and humanity as a species is going to change.
 Radically.
 And whatever lessons our souls were meant to learn within the world as we know it, within the pool of humanity as we currently know it…we have to hurry up with that.
 We need to get to “the point.”

 And so to put off anything that would be part of our essential life purpose…to say, “I’ll do that after this point or that point…”

 Now, this is not some “magic wand”-type thing where you walk away from your job and then something miraculous comes along at exactly the right time (though that does occasionally happen) and you are happy for the rest of your life.